neutrons/data_workflow/docs/developer/architecture/overview.rst

 High-level architecture
 -----------------------

-The diagram below describes the high-level architecture of WebMon, including some external resources that WebMon interacts with.
-The direction of the arrows shows the direction of data flow, e.g.
+The diagram below describes the high-level architecture of WebMon, including both internal resources that are considered part of WebMon and external systems that WebMon interacts with.
-Dasmon listener gets data from DASMON.
-The gray box labeled "DAS" are services owned by the Data Acquisition System team that feed information to WebMon. `ONCat <https://oncat.ornl.gov/>`_ is the experiment data catalog, which the autoreducers catalog runs to and the frontend fetches run metadata from.
-The autoreducers access instrument-specific reduction scripts and experiment data files on the HFIR/SNS file archive.
-The autoreducers also write reduced data files and reduction log files to the file archive.
+The arrows represent relationships between these services and resources.

 .. mermaid::